Talhamehar007/lazy-potato/README.md

-# lazy-potato
+# Lazy-Potato

-Linux Post Installation Script.
-Saves you a lot of time and energy by automating the process to install the most commonly used tools after a fresh install of Linux (Any debian based distro).
+Welcome to the Lazy-Potato repository!
+This is a Linux post-installation script that saves you time and energy by automating the process of installing the most commonly used tools after a fresh install of Linux (Any Debian based distro).

-If you are new to Linux or you are just a developer and reinstalled your OS, just like me who likes to re-install the OS every few months, this script is for you.
-Every 3 to 4 months I re-install the OS and I have to install the most commonly used tools again on the system as they don't come pre installed in most of the Linux distros like Ubuntu.
-Sometimes I forget what tools I was using before.
-And even I remember all those names, I have to install those one by one by entering commands, waiting for that command to finish, and again entering another command.
-I am a lazy person so I created this script to automate the whole process.
-Because it's a very tedious job to to visit different websites, downodload the .deb files or search for their installation method because all the tools are not available in apt repositories.
+Are you new to Linux or are you a developer who likes to reinstall your OS every few months?
+If so, this script is for you.
+We understand the tedious task of having to manually install the tools you use every time you reinstall your OS.
+With this script, you no longer have to visit different websites, download .deb files, or search for installation methods.

+This script is designed to work on any Debian based distro such as Ubuntu, Debian, Linux Mint, etc. It installs a variety of tools such as development tools, productivity tools, and multimedia tools.
+With this script, you can easily install your most commonly used tools with just a single command.

+To use this script, simply clone this repository and run the `lazy-potato.sh` script with root permissions.

+Please note that this script installs tools by adding the official repositories or using the official package manager, if not found it will try to download the .deb package.

+We welcome contributions and suggestions to improve this script.
+If you have any issues, please report them in the [Issues](https://github.com/username/lazy-potato/issues) section of this repository.

+Thank you for using Lazy-Potato!
+Happy coding!

 # Usage: